moryakub33/miniature-tribble/README.md

 If a URL has failed, the server will handle it gracefully, log it, and mark the appropriate job as failed.

 ### Modular Code
-Abstract away different components of the system using proper classes and files. e.g UrlsConsumerManager class takes care of managing the life cycle of jobs in the system, UrlConsumer class takes care of pulling the content of a single URL.
+I abstracted away the logic of the different components of the system using proper classes and files. e.g UrlsConsumerManager class takes care of managing the life cycle of jobs in the system, UrlConsumer class takes care of pulling the content of a single URL.